uktrade/selling-online-overseas/README.md

 STORAGE_TYPE=local
 ```

-One approach to this without any further installation, is as follows.
-Inside the `ENV/bin/activate` script, add environment variable setting (at the bottom) and unsetting (in the deactivate function)
+One approach is to add these to the `ENV/bin/activate` script.
+You will need to add environment variable setting at the bottom of the file and unsetting in the deactivate function.
 ```
   deactivate () {
     ...